 A delicious Chickpea Sorghum Salad filled with fresh herbs and spices.
 Sorghum is a gluten-free grain hailing from Africa with a lovely mild taste and chewy texture.
 Packed with B-group vitamins, protein, fibre and spectacular colour!

 So today's recipe is a Middle Eastern inspired, flavoursome summer salad - think tabbouli, but with that gorgeous sorghum, and a few added extras - purely to add spectacular colour.

 This sorghum salad is only very loosely based on the classic.
-If you haven’t tried cooking with sorghum yet – then start with this recipe.
+If you haven't dabbled with any sorghum recipes yet - then start with this one.
 It is a delightfully chewy gluten-free grain, that makes for a fabulous alternative to bulgur.

 I've written a more detailed post on the nutrition and health benefits of sorghum here, but in a nutshell, it is: